Italy’s kiwi fruit picked by exploited Indian workers - FreedomUnited.org

 Emigrants frequently suffer from abuse and mistreatment.
 Gurijinder Singh, who has worked in the kiwi farms of Lazio for 15 years, has never earned more than five or six euros an hour.
 At one company, his supervisor filmed him when he stopped to drink water or clean dirt from his eyes.
 These videos were sent to the company head as ‘proof’ of poor performance to avoid paying him for those days.

 In another case, Balbir Singh reported his working conditions because his employers had taken away his passport and virtually incarcerated him.
-He was ultimately granted a long stay visa for “reasons of justice.”
+He was ultimately granted a long-stay visa for “reasons of justice.”

-Lack of corporate accountability for worker exploitation
+Lack of corporate accountability for workers exploited

 The biggest buyer of kiwi fruit in Lazio is Zespri, a New Zealand multinational.
 Zespri owns the patent for the kiwi fruit and distributes licenses to cooperatives, who then seek the ‘best’ farmers to grow the fruit.
 Tomizzolo calls this operation an “entrepreneurial skein,” meaning that with so many elements in the supply chain, compliance and accountability are lost.